paritytech/polkadot/roadmap/implementors-guide/guide.md

 `StartWork` and `StopWork` are used to curate a set of current heads, which we keep to the `N` most recent and broadcast as a neighbor packet to our peers.

-We define an operation `live_candidates(relay_heads) -> Set<AbridgedCandidateReceipt>` which returns a set of candidates a given set of relay chain heads implies should be currently gossiped.
+We define an operation `live_candidates(relay_heads) -> Set<AbridgedCandidateReceipt>` which returns a set of candidates a given set of relay chain heads that implies a set of candidates whose availability chunks should be currently gossiped.
 This is defined as all candidates pending availability in any of those relay-chain heads or any of their last `K` ancestors.
 We assume that state is not pruned within `K` blocks of the chain-head.

 We will send any erasure-chunks that correspond to candidates in `live_candidates(peer_most_recent_neighbor_packet)`.
 Likewise, we only accept and forward messages pertaining to a candidate in `live_candidates(current_heads)`.
 Each erasure chunk should be accompanied by a merkle proof that it is committed to by the erasure trie root in the candidate receipt, and this gossip system is responsible for checking such proof.